RyhnKaffson/ComputationalPhysics/README.md

 Code to accompany lectures.
 Check back for updates :smile:

-## Lecture 1: Projectile motion using the Euler method
+## Week 1: Projectile motion using the Euler method

 - `proj_euler.m`.
   - Solves the projectile motion problem using the Euler method.

-## Lecture 2: Keplerian dynamics using the Verlet method
+## Week 2: Keplerian dynamics using the Verlet method

 - `kepler_euler.m`
   - Solves the Kepler problem using the Euler method.